 - AKC Marketplace – The American Kennel Club manages an online marketplace where reputable canine breeders across the country can advertise and sell their litters.
 You can easily find a reputable agouti Husky breeder on their website.
-It is guaranteed that all of the puppies sold on the AKC Marketplace platform are registered to the kennel club.
+It is guaranteed that all of the puppies sold on the AKC Marketplace platform are registered with the kennel club.

 - Burnsberg Kennels – Located in Michigan, the Burnsberg Kennels is dedicated to producing top-of-the-line Siberian Husky.
 They have a spacious kennel facility where they breed and train their Huskies.
 Occasionally, their litters produce agouti Siberian Husky puppies as well as solid white puppies.

 Just like what I always tell aspiring pet owners, it is always better to adopt instead of buying from breeders.
-Although agouti Huskies are highly priced, some still end up in rescue and shelters for various reasons.
+Although agouti Huskies are highly-priced, some still end up in rescue and shelters for various reasons.